 - Pull down the front half of the dirty diaper.
 If your baby is a boy, you might want to cover his penis with a clean cloth or another diaper so he doesn't pee on either of you.

-- If there's poop in the diaper, use the front half of the diaper to wipe the bulk of it off your baby's bottom.
+- If there's poop in the diaper, use the front half of the garment to wipe the bulk of it off your baby's bottom.

 - Fold the dirty diaper in half under your baby, clean side up.
 (This provides a layer of protection between the clean diaper and your baby's unclean bottom.)
 To do this, you'll need to lift your baby's bottom off the table by grasping both ankles with one hand and gently lifting upward.

 - Clean your baby's front with a damp baby wipe, cloth, or gauze.
 If your baby's a girl, wipe from front to back (toward her bottom).
 This helps keep bacteria from causing an infection.

 - If your baby pooped, grab another wipe and clean her bottom.
 You can either lift her legs or roll her gently to one side then the other.
 Be sure to clean in the creases of your baby's thighs and buttocks, too.

 - Let your baby's skin air dry for a few moments or pat it dry with a clean cloth.
 To help treat or prevent diaper rash, you may want to apply diaper cream.

 - Remove the dirty one and set it aside.
 If you followed step one, the clean one should be underneath your baby, ready to go.